Improving Smoothed Aggregation AMG Robustness on Stretched Mesh Applications: Computational Examples

 The AMG operator complexities for standard and distributed lumping differ by at most $.01$.
 To reduce clutter, only the largest of these two complexities is shown for each dropping algorithm/$\theta$ choice in all tables within this sub-section.
 For all runs, the number of AMG levels varies between $3$ and $5$.

 From the results, it is clear that variants employing the distance Laplacian SOC matrix are generally better than those that employ $A$ as SOC matrix.
-The overall best method is {\sf DLap/Sgn/Val} in that it successfully solves the problem in under $20$ iterations with distributed lumping over a wide range of $\theta$ values.
+The overall best method is {\sf DLap/Sgn/Val} in that it successfully solves the problem in under $15$ iterations with distributed lumping over a wide range of $\theta$ values.
 We can also see that distributed lumping generally either reduces the iteration count or has the same iteration count as standard diagonal lumping.
-There are, however, two non-failure cases where distributed lumping increases the iterations.
-In one case, one additional iteration is taken while in another case iterations increase from $126$ to $133$.
-We typically find that this type of modest increase might occur for poorly converging situations.
-In one case, distributed lumping reduced the iteration count from $169$ to $105$ and distribution lumping requires about half as many iterations as standard lumping for the best performing combination: {\sf DLap/Sgn/Val} with $\theta \ge .16$.
+In one case, distributed lumping reduced the iteration count from $ 80$ to $ 50$ and distribution lumping requires about half as many iterations as standard lumping for the best performing combination: {\sf DLap/Sgn/Val} with $\theta \ge .16$.
 Finally, we note that for realistic helium plume simulations depicted on the right side of Figure~\ref{fig:plumeMesh}, a sophisticated control volume discretization technique is instead employed and the solution evolution requires repeated Poisson solves in a pressure-projection type of method.

 We next consider a mesh that is normally used to simulate a jet of fluid perpendicularly entering a cross flow in \textsc{Nalu}~\cite{nalu}, requiring refined meshes where the jet and cross flow meet to resolve the complex interactions.
 Figure~\ref{fig:jetInCrossflow} illustrates a highly zoomed portion of the mesh which essentially